 Located in same building at the Goshen Farmers Market, The Wedge Fromagerie (French for “cheese shop”) sells a wide variety of local and imported cheeses.
 At The Wedge, you can try life-changing cheeses including fresh mozzarella, barrel-aged feta, and oak-smoked cheddar.
 The Wedge also sells flavorful tapenades, herbed olives, and smoked meats including salami, prosciutto, coppa, and pancetta.

-Remember, this list is only a small sample of the rich selection of local markets and grocery stores that Goshen has to offer.
 If we missed one that you’d like us to highlight, we invite you to submit your own story.